deltarm2009/QuillAudit_Reports/README.md

 **Security Assessment**: We conduct rigorous evaluations to ascertain the security robustness of the code, probing for vulnerabilities that may expose it to malicious attacks or unauthorized access.

-**Documentation Alignment**: Our analysis extends beyond code examination to validate its alignment with associated documentation, including whitepapers.
-This ensures that the implemented code accurately reflects the intended design.

 **Gas Optimization**: We meticulously scrutinize the code to ensure optimal gas consumption, adhering to best practices for efficiency.
 This includes optimizing computational processes and minimizing resource consumption.

 **QuillAudits** is a leading smart contract audit firm committed to securing Blockchain projects with our cutting-edge Web3 security solutions.
 We provide smart contracts auditing and DApps pen testing services for web3-based, DeFi and NFT-based gaming projects.
 With a legacy of Seven years, we have secured 1400+ projects globally and saved $30B+ in the process; we continue to deliver enterprise-grade blockchain technology and state-